zjwzcnjsy/FaceAlignment_SBR/cache_data/README.md

 ```
 https://ibug.doc.ic.ac.uk/media/uploads/competitions/bounding_boxes.zip
 ```
-The zip file should be unzipped, and all extracted mat files should be put into `$HOME/datasets/landmark-datasets/300W/Bounding_Boxes`.
+The zip file should be unzipped, and all extracted mat files should be put into `<path-to-datasets>/300W/Bounding_Boxes`.

 ## [AFLW](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/)

-Download the aflw.tar.gz file in `$HOME/datasets/landmark-datasets` and extract it by `tar xzvf aflw.tar.gz`.
+Download the aflw.tar.gz file in `<path-to-datasets>` and extract it by `tar xzvf aflw.tar.gz`.
 ```
-mkdir $HOME/datasets/landmark-datasets/AFLW
+mkdir <path-to-datasets>/AFLW
-cp -r aflw/data/flickr $HOME/datasets/landmark-datasets/AFLW/images
+cp -r aflw/data/flickr <path-to-datasets>/AFLW/images
 ```

 The structure of AFLW is: